-Some companies have recognized the value of reviewing the introduction of a new hazardous material within a process.
-Usually, this consists of reviewing the MSDS/SDS and its proposed planned usage.
+Companies have recognized the value of reviewing the introduction of a new hazardous material.
+Usually, this consists of reviewing the SDS and its proposed planned usage.

-Even if you do not want to establish a formal approval process to hazardous materials management, the database created with the REQUEST and SOP provides management tools which are unavailable elsewhere.
-The flexibility of the hazardous materials management software allows these documents and the review process to be customized to the exact needs of the user.
+The database created with the REQUEST and SOP provides management tools which are unavailable elsewhere.
+The flexibility of the hazardous materials management software allows the review process to be customized to the exact needs of the user.

-How do you train employees within your facility on the proper use and handling of hazardous materials as it applies to their specific process?
+How do you train employees on the safe use, handling, and disposal of hazardous materials?

-How do you acquaint employees of facility specific rules and regulations regarding safe storage of a recently delivered material?
+How do you disseminate facility specific rules and regulations regarding safe storage of a recently delivered material?